Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale

 \subsection{Language Models}

-Large language models (LLMs) take a sequence of tokens as input and output a probability distribution over the next token.
-The models can generate text by sampling from the next-token distribution in response to prompts.
-Because LLMs were trained on internet-scale text corpora, many users turn to LLMs for retrieving answers to their questions, thereby using ``LLMs as a new kind of search engine'' \cite{3544548.3580688.pdf}.
-This is referred to as \textit{knowledge extraction} \cite{2012.07805.pdf}.
-However, knowledge extraction is prone to hallucinations.
-Alternatively, LLMs can be used to reason over a given text.
-This is enabled by the LLMs' ability to perform in-context learning~\cite{2212.10559.pdf,2005.14165.pdf,2205.11916.pdf,2209.11895.pdf} and draws on the emergent abilities of LLMs~\cite{2206.07682.pdf}.
-LLMs can be used in many different downstream tasks beyond knowledge extraction.
+Large language models (LLMs) process sequences of tokens and generate probability distributions over potential next tokens, producing text by sampling from these distributions in response to prompts.
+Trained on large internet text corpora, LLMs are increasingly used as retrieval-based systems that function as a new form of search engine \citep{3544548.3580688.pdf}.
+This process is commonly referred to as knowledge extraction \citep{2012.07805.pdf} or knowledge retrieval \citep{3543873.3587655.pdf}.

-In this paper, we investigate the task of extractive corpus \textit{question answering}.
-Our aim is to extract answers to a specific research question from a given text corpus.
-Because it is possible to analyze a text corpus from many different perspectives, we specifically focus on \textit{cost-efficient} extractive question answering.
-In the following section, we explain how this practical task relates to other tasks in the scholarly literature.